Hurricane Andrew

 Andrew began as a tropical depression over the eastern Atlantic Ocean on August 16.
-After spending a week without significantly strengthening itself in the central Atlantic, the storm rapidly intensified into a powerful Category 5 hurricane while moving westward towards the Bahamas on August 23.
-Though Andrew briefly weakened to Category 4 status while traversing the Bahamas, it regained Category 5 intensity before making landfall in Florida on Elliott Key and then Homestead on August 24.
+After spending a week without significantly strengthening itself in the central Atlantic, the storm rapidly intensified into a powerful Category 5 hurricane while moving westward towards The Bahamas on August 23.
+Though Andrew briefly weakened to Category 4 status while traversing The Bahamas, it regained Category 5 intensity before making landfall in Florida on Elliott Key and then Homestead on August 24.
 With a barometric pressure of 922 hPa at the time of landfall in Florida, Andrew is the sixth most-intense hurricane to strike the United States.
 Several hours later, the hurricane emerged over the Gulf of Mexico at Category 4 strength, with the Gulf Coast of the United States in its dangerous path.
 After turning northwestward and weakening further, Andrew moved ashore near Morgan City, Louisiana, as a low-end Category 3 storm.
-The small hurricane curved northeastward after landfall and rapidly lost its intensity, becoming extratropical on August 28, and merging with the remnants of Hurricane Lester and a frontal system over the southern Appalachian Mountains on August 29.
+The small hurricane curved northeastward after landfall and rapidly lost its intensity, becoming an extratropical cyclone on August 28, and merging with the remnants of Hurricane Lester and a frontal system over the southern Appalachian Mountains on August 29.

 Andrew first inflicted structural damage as it moved through the Bahamas, especially in Cat Cays, lashing the islands with storm surge, hurricane-force winds, and tornadoes.
 About 800 houses were destroyed in the archipelago, and there was substantial damage to the transport, water, sanitation, agriculture, and fishing sectors.
-Andrew left four dead and $250 million in damage throughout the Bahamas.
+Andrew left four dead and $250 million in damage throughout The Bahamas.
 In parts of southern Florida, Andrew produced severe winds; a wind gust of 177 mph was observed at a house in Perrine.
 The cities of Florida City, Homestead, Cutler Ridge, and parts of Kendall received the brunt of Andrew.
-As many as 1.4 million people lost power at the height of the storm; some for more than one month.
+As many as 1.4 million people lost power at the height of the storm, some for more than one month.
 In the Everglades, 70000 acre of trees were downed, while invasive Burmese pythons began inhabiting the region after a nearby facility housing them was destroyed.
 Though Andrew was moving fast, rainfall in Florida was substantial in a few areas (less in others); the rainfall peaked at 13.98 in in western Dade County.
 Andrew was considered a "dry hurricane" by multiple media networks.
 In Florida, Andrew killed 44 and left a then-record $25 billion in damage.